Man dead after shooting outside Ryerson University student centre | CBC News

 A man has died in hospital after a shooting outside Ryerson University campus on Saturday evening, Toronto police say.

+Police received a call from Ryerson security about the sound of a gunshot shortly before 8 p.m., Toronto Police Const.
+Edward Parkes told CBC News.

-Around 7:30 p.m., emergency crews were called to the area of Yonge and Gould streets, north of Dundas Street West for reports of shots fired.
+He said emergency crews went to the area of Yonge and Gould streets, north of Dundas Street West, where they located a man with a gunshot wound.

 The victim was taken to a hospital with life-threatening injuries.
-He was later pronounced dead.
+He died on his way to hospital.